satoshi75201/one/README.md

     A classified service where you can find a seller who will help you trade bitcoins for cash.
 Resources: The definitive site is LocalBitcoins.com <li><a href="https://localbitcoins.com">LocalBitcoins</a></li>

-    You could sell a product or provide a service for bitcoins.
+    You can sell a product or provide a service for bitcoins.

         Look for some of his work &amp; experiments on <a href="https://codepen.io/Zeaklous">CodePen</a>, <a href="http://stackoverflow.com/users/2065702/zeaklous">StackOverflow</a>, <a href="https://cssdeck.com/user/Zeaklous">CSS Deck</a>, or a bit of his recent work below.